 Gender Mainstreaming Directorate Organises Conference for UEW Women Leaders

-The Gender Mainstreaming Directorate in syndicate with the Local National Union of Ghana Students (L-NUGS) Women’s Commission and GRASAG Gender Commission has organised a day’s colloquium for University of Education, Winneba (UEW) women leaders.
+The Gender Mainstreaming Directorate in syndicate with the Local National Union of Ghana Students (L-NUGS) Women’s Commission and Graduate Students' Association of Ghana (GRASAG) Gender Commission has organised a day’s colloquium for University of Education, Winneba (UEW) women leaders.

 The conference, which took place on Friday, 11th June, 2021, at the Registrar’s Conference Room, North Campus, Winneba, was held under the theme “Women’s Journey to Leadership Challenges, Opportunities, Way Forward”.

 Delivering the welcome address on behalf of the Vice-Chancellor, Rev. Fr.
 Prof. Anthony Afful-Broni, the Pro-Vice-Chancellor, Prof. Andy Ofori-Birikorang, who doubled as the chairman for the event, lauded the Gender Mainstreaming Directorate for its efforts to bringing young women together annually to discuss leadership and related issues.